Are Breast Milk Lattes Just A Novelty?

 Stewie Latte Art

 Breast milk may also be available directly from recent mothers.
-USA Today reported in November 2007 of an Iowa woman offering 100 ounces of breast milk for $200.
+USA Today reported in November 2007 that an Iowa woman was offering 100 ounces of breast milk for $200.
 At $2 per ounce, that would bring the price of a 12-ounce Latte to $24, but still prohibitively more expensive than the $3 cow milk latte from Starbucks.
-And buying from unregulated individual donors could be risky.
+Buying from unregulated individual donors could be risky.

-It would seem the easiest, cheapest and safest way to obtain the famous breast milk latte is to wait until your own children have been weaned off it, and then beg your wife for one more bottle for your own breast milk latte adventure.
+The easiest, cheapest, and safest way to obtain the famous breast milk latte is to wait until your children have been weaned off it and then beg your wife for one more bottle for your own breast milk latte adventure.

 Conclusion